Da Hooley ceilidh band FAQ page

 Q: What are the arrangements for paying the band?

 A: We ask for a deposit to confirm your booking.
-You can pay this by cheque or bank transfer.
+We prefer for this to be paid by bank transfer, but can also accept a cheque if necessary.
 We ask for the balance to be paid to the band no later than the day of the event itself.

 Q: How long a break do you need?